Leynse/SFINCS/docs/input.rst

 	<msk (x0,y1)> <msk (x1,y1)>

+	e.g.
+	0 	1
+	2	2

 Index file
 %%%%%

 Additionally a index file is needed when supplying binary input files (inputformat = bin)

-**keywords**
+**sfincs.ind**

 .. code-block:: text

-	indexfile       = sfincs.ind
+	<cell number 1> <cell number 2> <cell number 3>

+Subgrid table
+%%%%%

+Using subgrid features is an advanced option that is not supported yet in this documentation

 Input format
 %%%%%

-The depth/mask/geomask/index-files can be binary or ASCII files.
+The depth/mask/index-files can be binary or ASCII files.
 For the former specify 'inputformat = bin' (default), for the latter specify 'inputformat = asc'.